Proxtx/clipper/README.md

 # clipper
-clip-bot that allows you to clip the last 30 seconds of audio in a voicechat
+clip-bot that allows you to clip the last 30 seconds of audio in a voicechat.
+It automatically joins voicechats.
+Works on multiple servers.

 ## setup
 1. create .cargo folder